By: UT Southwestern Medical Center

 The increasing sophistication of cancer treatments threatens to outpace the ability of health care providers to enroll patients in clinical trials to test those therapies.
 That’s a key finding by researchers in UT Southwestern’s new Department of Population and Data Sciences.

-The authors of the study published this month in the Journal of Clinical Oncology investigated why many clinical fail to enroll enough patients.
+The authors of the study published this month in the Journal of Clinical Oncology investigated why many cancer clinical trials fail to enroll enough patients.
 The researchers sought to identify potential interventions—i.e., solutions—to improve the situation.

 Research in the Department of Population and Data Sciences investigates ways to improve health care delivery on a population level.
 Its studies often involve breaking a problem into its component steps, identifying potential barriers at each step, and developing a list of possible interventions for future study.
 In this specific project, the researchers approached suboptimal clinical trial enrollment—a significant national concern—as a health care delivery issue.